Ferry to Mallorca

 Frequently Asked Questions

-From the Spanish mainland it takes at least 5 hours and 30 minutes to reach Mallorca.
+From the Spanish mainland, reaching Mallorca takes at least 5 hours and 30 minutes (at least).
 However, most crossings are longer because you usually sail at night on the way there.
-It may therefore be better to book a longer flight so that you do not arrive in the middle of the night.
-On the way back you sail during the day and then the fastest ferry is on the way for 5 hours.
+It may therefore be better to book a longer ferry ride so that you do not arrive in the middle of the night.
+On the way back, you sail during the day, and then the fastest ferry is on the way for 5 hours.
 The ferry from France takes approximately 13 hours and 30 minutes.

 If you are travelling as a foot passenger you can sail to Mallorca for around €40.
 Eventually, it will for most people be much more expensive.
 You often travel by car, you book a cabin and you spend money on meals.
 The summer is also often more expensive than sailings in the winter.
 A return for 2 people and a car from Barcelona will therefore certainly be around €300.